-Waste minimization and pollution prevention were integral parts of the FY12 planning activities and field projects through recycling, reuse, contamination avoidance, risk-based cleanup strategies, and many other practices.
+Waste minimization and pollution prevention were integral parts of the FY13 planning activities and field projects through recycling, reuse, contamination avoidance, risk-based cleanup strategies, and many other practices.
 Waste reduction benefits are typically difficult to track and quantify because the data to measure the amount of waste reduced (as a direct result of a pollution prevention activity) are often not available and are not easily extrapolated.
 In addition, many waste minimization practices employed during previous years are now incorporated into standard operating procedures.

-The WMin/PP Program techniques used in FY12 to reduce investigation-related waste streams led to the following accomplishments:
+The WMin/PP Program techniques used in FY13 to reduce investigation-related waste streams led to the following accomplishments:

-- Dry decontamination techniques continued to be used almost exclusively during field investigations, thereby minimizing generation of liquid decontamination wastes. - The formal procedure for land application of the groundwater extracted during well drilling, development, sampling, and rehabilitation developed by the Water Quality and RCRA Group (ENV-RCRA) in FY08 continued to be implemented.
-Drilling, development, and purge waters constitute a major potential waste source for EP-CAP (i.e., upwards of 100,000 gal. may be produced per well).
+- Dry decontamination techniques continued to be used almost exclusively during field investigations, thereby minimizing generation of liquid decontamination wastes. - The formal procedure for land application of the groundwater extracted during well drilling, development, sampling, and rehabilitation/reconfiguration developed by the Laboratory's Water Quality team in FY08 continued to be implemented.
+Drilling, development, reconfiguration and purge waters constitute a major potential waste source for EP-CAP (i.e., upwards of 100,000 gal. may be produced per well).
 This procedure, which incorporates a decision tree negotiated with NMED, allows groundwater to be land applied if this will be protective of human health and the environment.
 Use of this procedure minimizes the amount of purge water that must be managed as wastewater.
 The volume of land-applied development water and drilling fluids from well drilling and rehabilitation is compiled and reported to NMED on a calendar-year basis.
-The report for calendar year 2012 will be submitted in March 2013. - The formal procedure for land application of drill cuttings developed by ENV-RCRA in FY08 continued to be implemented.
+The report for calendar year 2013 will be submitted in March 2014. - The formal procedure for land application of drill cuttings developed by the Laboratory's RCRA team in FY08 was not used in FY13 because there were no drilling activities.
+Drilling activities are expected to recommence in FY14 and this procedure will be re-implemented.
 Drill cuttings constitute a major potential source of solid wastes generated by EP-CAP.
 This procedure, which incorporates a decision tree negotiated with NMED, allows drill cuttings to be land applied if this will be protective of human health and the environment.
 These drill cuttings do not have to be managed and disposed of as waste.
-Additionally, land-applied drill cuttings can be beneficially reused as part of drill site restoration.
-A total of approximately 100 cubic yards of drill cuttings from well drilling and subsurface investigation boreholes were land applied during FY12. - ADEP continued implementation of an Enterprise Document Management System (EDMS) that has resulted in significant reductions in resource use and waste generation associated with Consent Order compliance.
-Benefits include the elimination of 100 boxes of paper, 100 records storage boxes, about 1900 miles of vehicle use, 95 gallons of fuel consumption, and over \$20,000 in office supply costs annually.

-ADEP continued to take actions during FY12 to improve integration of the EMS into remediation activities and to improve awareness of the EMS by ADEP subcontractors.
-These actions included flowing down EMS requirements into the environmental requirements in subcontracts and increasing environmental communications through Worker Safety and Security Teams.
-These activities resulted in increase awareness of waste minimization requirements and opportunities by ADEP subcontractors.
+Additionally, land-applied drill cuttings can be beneficially reused as part of drill site restoration. - ADEP stored and treated groundwater extracted during the long-term pump tests of chromium plume regional wells R-28 and R-42.
+The treated water was land applied in accordance with a temporary discharge permit granted by NMED.
+Treatment and the discharge permit eliminated the need for offsite treatment and disposal of the large volume of water generated in the extended pump test. - ADEP continued to take actions during FY13 to improve integration of the EMS into remediation activities and to improve awareness of the EMS by ADEP subcontractors.
+These actions included flowing down EMS requirements into the environmental requirements in subcontracts and continuing environmental communications through Worker Safety and Security Teams.
+These activities continue to increase awareness of waste minimization requirements and opportunities by ADEP subcontractors.